-Many cannabis users have their first experience with decarboxylation when they make their first edibles or topicals.
-Whether they use an oven, a crock pot, or a even a double-boiler, these at-home activations rarely reach a decarboxylation rate of over 70%.
-The Nova produces complete decarboxylation in three easy steps.
+Many cannabis medical patients and consumers have their first experience with decarboxylation when they make their first edibles or topicals.
+Whether they use an oven, a crockpot, or even a double-boiler, these at-home activations rarely reach a decarboxylation rate of over 70%.
+The FX and Nova produce complete decarboxylation in three easy steps.

 Are you new to the science of decarboxylation?
 Check-out our online guide to decarboxylation for an easy-to-read breakdown of all the basics.

 Step One – Prepare Your Cannabis